AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/deploying.md

 1. Install any mutable content packages needed for local environment testing via PackageManager
 1. Continue development and deploy changes as needed

-If there is content that should be installed with each new AEM quickstart version, include it into a content package and include in the project's source control and install it each time.
+If there is content that should be installed with each new AEM quickstart version, include it into a content package and in the project's source control.
+Then, install it each time.

-The recommendation is to update the SDK frequently (e.g. biweekly) and dispose full local state daily to not accidentally depend on stateful data in the application.
+The recommendation is to update the SDK frequently (for example biweekly) and dispose full local state daily to not accidentally depend on stateful data in the application.

-In case you depend on CryptoSupport ([either by configuring the credentials of Cloudservices or the SMTP Mail service in AEM or by using CryptoSupport API in your application](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/crypto/CryptoSupport.html)) the encrypted properties will be encrypted by a key autogenerated on the first start of an AEM environment.
-While the cloudsetup takes care of automatically reusing the environment-specificE CryptoKey it is necessary to inject the cryptokey into the local development environment.
+In case you depend on CryptoSupport ([either by configuring the credentials of Cloudservices or the SMTP Mail service in AEM or by using CryptoSupport API in your application](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/com/adobe/granite/crypto/CryptoSupport.html)), the encrypted properties will be encrypted by a key that is autogenerated on the first start of an AEM environment.
+While the cloudsetup takes care of automatically reusing the environment-specific CryptoKey, it is necessary to inject the cryptokey into the local development environment.

-By default AEM is configured to store the key data within the data folder of a folder, but for convenience of easier reuse in development case the AEM process can be initialized on first startup with "-Dcom.adobe.granite.crypto.file.disable=true" which will generate the encryption data at "/etc/key".
+By default AEM is configured to store the key data within the data folder of a folder, but for convenience of easier reuse in development, the AEM process can be initialized on first startup with "`-Dcom.adobe.granite.crypto.file.disable=true`".
+This will generate the encryption data at "`/etc/key`".

-To be able to reuse content-packages containing the encrypted values you need to follow these steps:
+To be able to reuse content packages containing the encrypted values you need to follow these steps:

-* Whenever you start up the local quickstart.jar the first time start up with  "`-Dcom.adobe.granite.crypto.file.disable=true`" (it won't do harm to always add it)
+* When you initially start up the local quickstart.jar, make sure to add the below parameter: "`-Dcom.adobe.granite.crypto.file.disable=true`".
+It is recommended, but optional, to always add it.
-* The very first time you started up an instance create a package that contains a filter for the root "/etc/key" this will hold the secret to be reused & across all environments for which you would want to reuse the secrets
+* The very first time you started up an instance create a package that contains a filter for the root "`/etc/key`".
+This will hold the secret to be reused across all environments for which you would want them to be reused
-* Export any mutable content containing secrets or look up the encrypted values via /crx/de to add it to the package to be reused accoss installations
+* Export any mutable content containing secrets, or look up the encrypted values via `/crx/de` to add it to the package that will be reused accoss installations
-* When ever you spin up a fresh instance (either to replace with a new version or as multiple dev environments should share the credentials for testing) install the package produced in step 2 & 3 to be able to reuse the content without the need to manually reconfigure (as now the cryptokey is in synch)
+* Whenever you spin up a fresh instance (either to replace with a new version or as multiple dev environments should share the credentials for testing), install the package produced in step 2 and 3 in order to be able to reuse the content without the need to manually reconfigure.
+This is because now the cryptokey is in synch.

 ## Deploying Content Packages via Cloud Manager and Package Manager {#deploying-content-packages-via-cloud-manager-and-package-manager}